24 *Sew* Perfect Gifts for Quilters and Sewists

 A good iron is a seamstress’s best friend.
 And if that iron has a retractable cord to keep the sewing cupboard organized, like this steam iron, well, that’s a best friend for life.
 We love its durable stainless steel construction and over 350 steam holes smooth even the wrinkliest fabric.

 Let your favorite sewist claim their space!
 This custom, powder-coated steel sewing room sign is available in five sizes and is personalized with your name of choice.

 Beginner and experienced sewists alike will love Gertie Sews Jiffy Dresses by Gretchen Hirsch.
 This book is full of vintage-inspired dresses (patterns included!) that are simple enough to make in a single day and gorgeous enough that you’ll want to wear them all the time.

 Yes, every sewist and quilter has pins aplenty, but occasionally they need to be replaced.
 Treat your favorite quilter to a brand new set of pins.
-We love these Clover flower head pins because they’re flat and don’t melt under the iron.
+We love these flower pins because they’re flat and don’t melt under the iron.

 Let’s be real: Pinning patterns is a pain!
 With a good set or two of pattern weights, though, pinning that tissue can be a thing of the past.
-These Dritz pattern weights will hold patterns and templates in place while you cut without all the fuss of pins.
+These pattern weights will hold patterns and templates in place while you cut without all the fuss of pins.
 We recommend grabbing a few sets for big projects.

 Don’t use your large sewing scissors for cutting tiny threads.
-Instead, snag a pair of Fiskars snips made just for thread.
+Instead, snag a pair of snips made just for thread.
 These tiny scissors are just the thing to keep near your machine.

 The best way to give your makes a professional finish on the inside is with a serger.
-This heavy-duty serger from Singer will last for ages (it’s made the old-fashioned way with metal—not plastic) and gives seams a fray-free finish.
+This heavy-duty serger will last for ages (it’s made the old-fashioned way with metal—not plastic) and gives seams a fray-free finish.